HeptaDecane/az-204/questions.md

 | File4 | 4 MB |
 | File5 | 5 MB |

-**You receive the following error message when uploading the les: “413 Entity too large”.
+**You receive the following error message when uploading the files: “413 Entity too large”.
 You need to determine which files you can upload to the Azure Cosmos DB for NoSQL database.
 Which files can you upload?**